Green Door Cottages

 Thrift was originally part of a large cob barn used by local fisherman for centuries; it has now been adapted into a cosy one bedroom cottage retaining its history whilst being refined into a modern holiday retreat perfect for couples.
 Thrift is the smallest of our properties and therefore the exposed beams, comfortable furnishings and tasteful lighting create a snug and inviting atmosphere perfect for relaxing after a windy coastal walk.
 The open plan kitchen, complete with Delabole slate floor, and dining/living area, look out onto the courtyard garden allowing access to the sun loungers for catching some rays or perfect for an evening barbeque.
 The double bedroom leads into a shower room, off of the main living area and provides a compact and intimate holiday cottage.
 Parking is conveniently available in a private car park nearby.

-Upper and Lower Tregudda are two apartments, each with 4 bedrooms enjoying spectacular panoramic sea views from most of the windows.
+Upper and Lower Tregudda are two apartments, each with 4/5 bedrooms enjoying spectacular panoramic sea views and sunsets from most of the windows.
 Upper Tregudda has a balcony which wraps around the front of the apartment with sun loungers and garden furniture from which it is possible to look out onto Port Isaac bay and headlands.
 Access from the living room, dining room and master bedroom, via French doors, makes this balcony a prominent extension of the building, - great on a summers evening for watching the sun setting over the sea. especially in the summer.
 The bedrooms and bathrooms (one en-suite) branch off a carpeted corridor leading from these communal areas.
-Lower Tregudda leads straight out into the garden, which includes ample parking, and the apartment is lined by a slate terrace with garden furniture for relaxing in the shade.
-The sea views of Port Isaac bay can be enjoyed from all the living areas and 3 bedroom windows.
-The living room manages to maintain an intimate atmosphere, even when catering for larger amounts of people with ample sofas and chairs in which to relax.
+Lower Tregudda leads straight out into the garden, and the apartment has a fabulous sea facing deck with garden furniture.
+The sea views of Port Isaac bay can be enjoyed from the deck, all the living areas and 3 bedroom windows.

 Parking for Tregudda is available immediately outside the property.
 A country path leads up the back of the property and brings you out on to the top of the hill giving access to the dramatic headlands and makes for a perfect evening stroll.
 Alternatively the pub with a garden and bustling atmosphere is only at the bottom of the hill!